 Why Rent Control Matters

 Though the expansion of the rent laws fell short of universal rent control, this legislation is nonetheless a major victory over the real estate industry and a blow to the real estate state.
 Landlords and developers have fought for years to weaken tenant protections, and now their fortunes are turning.
 Of course real estate remains the dominant strain of capital in state politics, but strengthening the rent laws shows that they are vulnerable, and that they can in fact be defeated.
 That alone should jump start our political imaginations to consider what else tenants can achieve, and what it would take to win more.
-In the meantime, it is worth reflecting on what rent control matters to our movement.
+In the meantime, it is worth reflecting on why rent control matters to our movement.

 Rent control (or, in New York’s case, rent stabilization) is often thought of as a tool for securing housing affordability.
 It most certainly is that — in New York City, median regulated rents are about 25 percent lower than unregulated rents, and median incomes for rent stabilized tenants are a third lower than market-rate tenants.
 By closing several loopholes in the existing law, the new legislation will help keep those apartments relatively affordable and slow the rate of rent increases.